Ruth Duckworth: Early life and education

 Born Ruth Windmüller on April 10, 1919, in Hamburg, Germany, Ruth Duckworth took up drawing after a doctor recommended that she remain homebound to improve her health.
 She was the youngest of five children.
 Her oldest brother promised to watch over her for the rest of her life, but was later killed when his ship was sunk by a Japanese submarine.

-The daughter of Ellen, a Lutheran, and Edgar, a Jewish lawyer, she left Germany to study at the Liverpool College of Art in 1936, as she could not study art in her home country under the restrictions imposed by Nazi Germany.
+The daughter of Ellen Strack, a Lutheran, and Edgar Albert Windmüller, a Jewish lawyer, she left Germany to study at the Liverpool College of Art in 1936, as she could not study art in her home country under the restrictions imposed by Nazi Germany.
 She later studied at the Hammersmith School of Art and at the City and Guilds of London Art School, where she learned stone carving.
 Using these skills, she launched her sculptural career and began specializing in tombstone carvings.
 When she applied for art school, she was asked if she wanted to focus on drawing, painting, or sculpting.
 She insisted that she wanted to study all of them; after all, she replied, Michelangelo had done so.